 - As devices come in many different screen resolutions, a responsive email needs to be as fluid as a responsive website.

 - Gmail strips CSS blocks.
-No CSS blocks means no media queries.
-Depending on your coding strategy, no media queries means no responsive emails.
+No CSS blocks mean no media queries.
+Depending on your coding strategy, no media queries mean no responsive emails.

 - Each version of the Android operating system behaves differently.
 An email that looks good on one version may look messy on another.